ethereum/go-ethereum/docs/_rpc/server.md

 If you want enable access to the API from a web page, you must configure the server to accept Cross-Origin requests with the `--rpccorsdomain` flag.

-Example: if you want to use [Remix](remix) with geth, allow requests from the remix domain.
+Example: if you want to use [Remix][remix] with geth, allow requests from the remix domain.

     geth --rpc --rpccorsdomain https://remix.ethereum.org